IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 *The goal of this phase is to increase user trust, engagement, and the precision of the RAG pipeline.*

+* **Conversational Memory & Context:** Implement a stateful backend (using LangGraph) to retain conversation history, enabling users to ask natural follow-up questions.
 * **Trust & Transparency (Source Citations):** Implement in-line citations in AI responses, linking directly to source documents.
 * **Contextual Discovery (AI-Generated Follow-up Questions):** Generate relevant, clickable follow-up questions after each response.
 * **Upgraded Retrieval Engine (Hybrid Search & Re-ranking):** Enhance retrieval accuracy by combining vector similarity with keyword search.